Law of Papua New Guinea: Courts

 Melanesian custom tends to see crime as an offence against the victim and their family and community, more than an offence against the law.
 The affected family require compensation in the form of money or goods.
 In remote areas, Village Courts are the primary source of formal justice.
 The Village Courts grew from colonial systems, and were most recently redefined through the Village Courts Act of 1989.
 Five types of officials can be appointed through the provincial governments, with senior officer requiring gazetting at the national level through the Village Courts and Land Mediation Secretariat.
 The Village Court Act establishes the court's jurisdiction, but includes general jurisdiction over any events that would disturb order in the community.
 In practice, the Village Court's accessibility, especially in remote areas, creates tremendous pressures for actors to exceed their jurisdiction in order to provide some justice to isolated communities that would otherwise be isolated from assistance.

 In remote regions in which few people have paid employment it might seem that large fines would be unlikely to be paid.
 The system is usually extremely effective; many people will work in town at some stage in their life and then have savings.
 Fines are levied against the transgressor and family, who then join together to pay the fine.
 The victim's family generally feel satisfied that they have received restitution when they receive the fine, reducing the risk of subsequent fighting.
-Having paid the fine, the transgressor's family usually make very sure that he behaves and may well make him slowly work to pay them back.
+Having paid the fine, the transgressor's family usually makes very sure that he behaves and may well make him slowly work to pay them back.
 The Committee Man is paid a fee for his time, generally by the person bringing the case.